MananGandhi1810/100x-buildathon/README.md

 This project is licensed under the [ISC License](backend/LICENSE) (assuming the backend's LICENSE file applies to the whole project, please verify and update if necessary).

----

-This README provides a comprehensive guide to understanding, setting up, and contributing to the 100x Buildathon project.
-If you encounter any issues or have suggestions, please open an issue on the project's repository.